Medical Volunteer Program in India - Delhi

 - Discovering the diverse nature of Delhi

-To join the Medical project in Delhi you need to be a pre-medical, nursing or medical student; or a qualified medical professional.
-Paramedics, EMTs, CNAs, lab techs and pharmacists may be eligible to take part, although volunteer work in these fields cannot be guaranteed and is likely to be more general.
+To join the Medical project in Delhi you need to be a pre-medical or pre-nursing student, nursing or medical student; or a qualified medical professional.
+Paramedics, EMTs, CNAs, lab techs, pharmacists and dentists (including dental students) may be eligible to take part, although volunteer work in these fields cannot be guaranteed and is likely to be more general.

 Volunteers need to be 18 years or over to participate in this program.
 If you are under the age of 18, IVHQ offers alternative volunteer opportunities for teens.
 Visit our High School Volunteer Abroad page to learn more.